Kewei-cpu/Alpha-Besieged-City/README.md

 Alpha-Besieged-City is licensed under [GPLv3](./LICENSE).

-Copyright © 2021 by zhiyiYo.
+Copyright © 2024 by Kewei-cpu